vatsaldpancholi/amazon_challenge/README.md

+Please find the Salesforce Org credentials below, which contains all the code:
+Username: amazon-challenge@vatsaldpancholi.com
+Password: amazon@123

 Question 1:
 Detail a solution for the following: On the Opportunity object, prevent non-admin users from modifying the Opportunity Name once Probability is greater than 50% and Prevent Opportunity from being deleted if Probability greater than or equal to 75% (Please show code as necessary).